jcoin-maarc/JCOIN-Core-Measures/README.md

 `apps`: contains the multipage streamlit app making the variables and specifications easier to search and discover for harmonization and analysis.

+`docs`: here are the contents of the core measures website page.
+Currently, the streamlit pages are embedded within the mkdocs for a consistent user-experience across jcoin websites.

 ## Version history (this list is no longer updated as we will now use tags)
 - 1.0.0:
     upon putting all variables (besides MOUD follow up measures) into data model